 Develop a low-fat, whole foods, plant-based eating plan (less than 10% of daily calories from fat).

 Participants complete the program in a small, consistent group of other program members.
 Each program group can accommodate up to 15 individuals.
-Participants in the Ornish Reversal Program commit to the program guidelines and attendance for all 18 program sessions (approx. nine weeks), which are 4 hours each.
+Participants in the Ornish Lifestyle Medicine Program commit to the program guidelines and attendance for all 18 program sessions (approx. nine weeks), which are 4 hours each.

-The Ornish Reversal Program is designed to help
+The Ornish Lifestyle Medicine Program is designed to help

 - People who are considering bypass, angioplasty or stents, but are seeking an option that may reduce the need for these procedures.